no

 The Company’s oil and natural gas properties consist of non-operated interests in the following areas: the SCOOP and STACK plays of the Anadarko Basin located in central Oklahoma; the Chaveroo oilfield in Chaves and Roosevelt Counties of New Mexico; the Jonah Field in Sublette County, Wyoming; the Williston Basin in North Dakota; the Barnett Shale located in North Texas; the Hamilton Dome Field located in Hot Springs County, Wyoming, a secondary recovery field utilizing water injection wells to pressurize the reservoir; the Delhi Holt-Bryant Unit in the Delhi Field in Northeast Louisiana, a CO2 enhanced oil recovery project; as well as small overriding royalty interests in

 Risk and Uncertainties.
 The Company’s oil and natural gas interests are operated by third-party operators and involve other third-party working interest owners.
 As a result, the Company has limited ability to influence the operation or future development of such properties.
-However, the Company is proactive with its third-party operators to review capital projects and related spending and present alternative plans as appropriate.
+However, the Company is proactive with its third-party operators to review the management of capital expenditures.

 Oil and Natural Gas Properties.
 The Company uses the full-cost method of accounting for its investments in oil and natural gas properties.
 Under this method of accounting, all costs incurred in the acquisition, exploration and development of oil and natural gas properties, including unproductive wells, are capitalized.
 This includes any internal costs that are directly related to property acquisition, exploration, and development activities but does not include any costs related to production, general corporate overhead, or similar activities.
-Oil and natural gas properties include costs that are excluded from depletion and amortization, which represent investments in unproved and unevaluated properties and include non-
+Oil and natural gas properties include costs that are excluded from depletion and amortization, which represent investments in unproved and unevaluated properties and include non-producing leasehold, geologic and geophysical costs associated with leasehold or drilling interests, and exploration drilling costs.
+These costs are excluded until the project is evaluated and proved reserves are established or impairment is determined.

 8